-For kids that have their heart set on pricey games machines like the Nintendo 3DS, Wii U, Xbox One or PlayStation 4, there are ways to get one cheaper.
-You could get some games and other tech thrown in for a reduced price if you opt for a bundle.
+For kids that have their heart set on pricey games and machines like the Nintendo 3DS, Wii U, Xbox One or PlayStation 4, look at bundle offers or look for pre-owned games and consoles in shops like CeX and Game.

 If you shop at Tesco you can use your Clubcard points to double the value of your vouchers and save.
 Read: Christmas Clubcard Boost at Tesco: double the value of your Clubcard points for more.

-You can also head over to old favourites Amazon and eBay or second-hand sites like Gumtree and Preloved.
+You can also head over to Argos which often runs toy promotions or Amazon where you can find great deals.
+Alternatively try eBay or second-hand sites like Gumtree and Preloved.
 Just make sure that the sellers are legitimate and that if a deal sounds too good to be true, it probably is.